Ignition Interlock Device

 If you have been convicted of operating while intoxicated, or OWI, in Iowa, you may be required to install an ignition interlock device for a period of time.
 An ignition interlock device is connected to the electrical system of your vehicle and prevents the car from starting until your blood alcohol content, tested via your breath, is below a certain limit.

-If you have been arrested for drinking and driving, contact a Des Moines OWI defense attorney at McCarthy & Hamrock, P.C..
-Attorneys Tim McCarthy and Aaron Hamrock specialize in OWI defense, and can advise you on the details of a restricted driver’s license in Iowa, including fees, insurance requirements and limitations on driving.
+If you have been arrested for drinking and driving, contact an Iowa OWI defense attorney at McCarthy & Hamrock, P.C..
+Attorneys Tim McCarthy, Aaron Hamrock, and Rob Larson specialize in OWI defense and can advise you on the details of a restricted driver’s license in Iowa, including fees, insurance requirements, and limitations on driving.

 The professionals at McCarthy & Hamrock, P.C. will fight for you until the very end using every possible option.

 Call us today if you have been arrested for OWI in Des Moines or surrounding areas including Polk County, Dallas County, Warren County, Madison County, and Guthrie County.
 Call (515) 279-9700 to discuss the best possible outcomes for you.

 - When an Ignition Interlock Must Be Installed

 - Administrative Hearings for Revocation of License

 - Tampering with an Ignition Interlock Device

 - Experienced OWI Defense Attorneys in West Des Moines

 An ignition interlock device is directly connected to the electrical system in your car and will prevent the car from starting until a blood alcohol content under a certain limit is blown (greater than 0.025 grams per 210 liters of breath).
 The device must be installed and paid for at the defendant’s expense.
 The four private companies Iowa has approved to install interlock devices include: